Privacy breaches when using communication technology

 For a therapist who actually is licensed it would be foolish to be on such a website, because they could lose their licence.
 The licensing of mental health workers is at the state or provincial level.
-If you live in a state or province that registers mental health therapists (virtually all US states plus Ontario, Quebec, Nova Scotia, New Brunswick, and soon, Alberta) it is illegal for someone who is not licensed in your state or province to provide mental health services for you, and they will not be covered by malpractice insurance if they do (even if they have it).
+If you live in a state or province that registers mental health therapists (virtually all US states plus Ontario, Quebec, Nova Scotia, New Brunswick, and soon, Alberta) it is illegal for someone who is not licensed in your state or province to provide mental health services for you, and they will probably not be covered by malpractice insurance if they do (even if they have it).
 As with doctors, all government-licensed mental health counsellors are required to have malpractice insurance for the protection of their clients.

 Except as an adjunct to care you are receiving at your local clinic, distance counselling should not be undertaken by anyone who is unstable or has any condition that could pose a danger to self or others if it escalates—for example, addiction to hard drugs, anorexia, drunk driving, bipolar disorder, violent anger, or suicidal tendencies.